Moonstone: June Birthstone Meaning, Magic & Spiritual Uses

 Summer Solstice Threshold Ritual

 June contains the summer solstice, and for Cancer-born or Gemini-born practitioners this threshold is cosmically significant — it's a moment when the year tips from expansion into depth, from light reaching outward into light beginning to turn inward.
 A solstice intention ritual with Moonstone honors that threshold directly.
 On the evening of the solstice, sit outside if possible — or near an open window — just after sunset.
 Hold your Moonstone in your dominant hand.
 The solstice is a moment of balance between the solar and the lunar, the visible and the hidden, so this ritual is specifically about naming what you want to cultivate in the second half of the year: not goals, but qualities.
-Name three emotional or intuitive qualities you want to deepen between now and the winter solstice.
+Name the emotional or intuitive qualities you want to deepen between now and the winter solstice.
 Speak them into the stone, pressing your intention into it with each breath.
 Then place the stone at the threshold of your home — on a windowsill facing the direction of the setting sun, or on your doorstep — and leave it there overnight.
 Bring it in at sunrise.
 This charges the stone with the solstice transition energy and makes it a carrier of your half-year intention.

 Third Eye Activation Practice